-- Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - Where a teacher has concerns about a specific group, it is good practice to record a live class so that if any issues were to arise, the video can be reviewed. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - During 1:1 support sessions, the meeting is recorded and stored in the SWA Google Drive.
+- Staff and children must wear suitable clothing, as should anyone else in the household - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred - Where a teacher has concerns about a specific group, it is good practice to record a live class so that if any issues were to arise, the video can be reviewed - Language must be professional and appropriate, including any family members in the background - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - During 1:1 support sessions, the meeting is recorded and stored in the Google Drive.

-Supporting children not in school as they are following clinical or public health advice
+Supporting children not in the academy/nursery as they are following clinical or public health advice

-The Academy is committed to ensuring the safety and wellbeing of all its Children and Young people.
-Where the DSL has identified/considered a child to be in need who is not subject to a statutory assessment, but who would normally access pastoral support within the school, robust communication and planning should be in place to ensure the young person is safe.
+The academy/nursery is committed to ensuring the safety and wellbeing of all its children and young people.
+Where the DSL has identified/considered a child to be in need who is not subject to a statutory assessment, but who would normally access pastoral support within the academy, robust communication and planning should be in place to ensure the young person is safe.

-Details of this plan must be recorded on CPOMS, as should a record of contact have made.
+Details of this plan must be recorded on CPOMs (or equivalent recording system if CPOMs is not used), as should a record of contact have made.